 Soak up the passionate energy of Seville through its delicious food, world-class art, dynamic history, and rich traditions.

 Enjoy an authentic Spanish lifestyle, plus the inspiring courses, one-on-one support, and cultural immersion opportunities of a Verto Education.

 ***Please see “Travel” section under “Details About” for important info about class & travel dates.

 Start College withCommunity

 Live in dorm-style housing alongside other Verto students or in a local family homestay and befriend the many local and international students in Seville.
 Our experienced staff is on-site to support you and guide you towards a transformative semester.

 The museums, sites, and neighborhoods of Seville become your classroom as you dive into Verto’s experiential learning courses.
 Study European History from inside an 14th-century palace, and practice your conversational Spanish during a traditional cooking class!

-Your program leaders will set you up with everything you need to confidently explore the city.
+Your Student Life Coordinator will set you up with everything you need to confidently explore the city.
 You can also opt-in to exciting cultural activities and excursions with your Verto cohort—like a day trip to the ancient city of Toledo, a traditional flamenco performance, or a futbol match!